 What causes a molar pregnancy?

 We don’t know exactly what causes a molar pregnancy and it is important to know that there is nothing that you or your partner did or didn’t do.
 Overall molar pregnancy is uncommon; for every 714 live births, there will be one pregnancy affected in this way.

-There are some factors that can increase the chance of a molar pregnancy such as becoming pregnant as a teenager or over the age of 45 years, being of Asian origin or if you have had a previous molar pregnancy.
+There are some factors that can increase the chance of a molar pregnancy such as becoming pregnant as a teenager or over the age of 45 years, being of Asian origin or if you have had one before.